 Chapter 1 – Tony Hooper’s Journal

-Tony Hooper settled in at the kitchen table with a cup of Italian Roast, lightened with just a touch of half & half, to take advantage of a private moment.
+Tony settled in at the kitchen table with a cup of Starbucks Sumatra, lightened with just a touch of half & half, to take advantage of a private moment.
 Frank Willow, whom Tony lovingly referred to as Gramps, was piddling around out in the garden, where he’d keep himself occupied for at least an hour.

 Perfect.
 Tony needed a little alone-time, an opportunity to figure out his next moves.